trick77/quick-traefik/README.md

 # quick-traefik

-Locating functional Docker Compose service configurations for Traefik can be a challenging quest, especially ones that encompass a fully operational Traefik Dashboard, seamless integration with Let's Encrypt, and robust IPv6 support.
+Locating functional Docker Compose service configurations for the [Traefik reverse proxy](https://github.com/traefik/traefik) can be a challenging quest, especially ones that encompass a fully operational Traefik dashboard, seamless integration with Let's Encrypt, and robust IPv6 support.
 The ever-evolving landscape of Traefik, coupled with configuration variations across different versions, further complicates this pursuit.
 Fear not!
 Below unfolds a comprehensive example tailored for the latest Traefik version available at the time of this writing.